 Aaron calls it a Chevy 3-way.
 The cab comes from a 1951 Chevy, the engine is a modern fuel-injected 5.0L Chevy v8, and the floor pan and chassis are thanks to a Rodeo.
 Confused?
 I assume some of you might be, since I figure most Americans will get stuck at “Rodeo”.
 No, there aren’t cowboys riding horses here.

 The most amazing part of this whole build is the story behind it.
-Aaron, who was originally from Melbourne, moved up to Sydney to start working for one of the more well-known fabrication shops in Australia, The Chop Shop.
+Aaron, who was originally from Melbourne, moved up to Sydney to start working for one of the more well-known auto glass window tinting shops out there.
 3 weeks before the East Coast Cruise (ECC), he decided to make the drive down to Melbourne (which for the international readers is a 12 hour drive one-way) to pick up the shell and chassis where they has been sitting dormant in his garage.
+He’s been slowly working on the vehicle whenever he gets a chance since then.

 After driving 12 hours back to the workshop, the mission had begun.
 The target: make it to ECC.
 With nothing more than a cab in primer, a rodeo floor pan grafted in and a rolling stock chassis, the task was seemingly impossible.
 With the hours of 7am to 4pm allocated to customers’ cars, Aaron dedicated his evenings until 2am (some nights 5am) toward the project’s completion.
 When Laurie, the owner of The Chop Shop, got back from the US, he and the rest of the crew helped chip in and do their part.